Content Map Terms

 How It Feels

 This procedure may be painful, but only for a few seconds.
-You may feel a sharp sting and burn when the anesthetic freezes your skin over the aspiration or biopsy site.
+You may feel a sharp sting and burn when the anesthetic numbs your skin over the aspiration or biopsy site.
 You may hear a crunching sound and feel pressure and some pain when the needle enters the bone.
 During an aspiration, you may feel a quick, shooting pain down your leg as the sample is taken.

 - Bleeding from the biopsy site.
 People with bleeding problems have a higher chance for this.
 If you have bleeding problems, pressure will be put on the biopsy site for at least 10 minutes after the biopsy.
 In rare cases, you may be given a blood product (clotting factor or platelets) in a vein in your arm before the biopsy to prevent bleeding after the biopsy.